lbormann/darts-caller/README.md

 - dont care about last slash in webhook
 - fix webhook for apps that need info of every throw
 - offer multiple WTT`s
+- add [playername] to gameshot like in [playername] you require
+- add configurable pygame.mixer
+- add possibility to have more sound-files for one event (random if multiple found)
+- add ambient-sounds for gameon, gamewon, noscore etc.

 ## LAST WORDS